dementia5/Persuasion-RPG/MainMystery.md

 Hidden symbols, blood-written prayers, and forbidden texts suggest a secret cult.

-Some clues lead to an off-map ritual chamber or forbidden wing.
+Some clues may lead to an off-map ritual chamber in a far off domain.

 Sanity tests trigger hallucinations or distorted reality descriptions in the UI.